Portuguese yields dip as Lisbon pledges "clean" bailout exit

 Lisbon has been helped by an easing of the wider euro zone debt crisis, which has spurred yield-hungry investors’ appetite for the region’s lower-rated government bonds.

-Portugal’s brighter prospects contrast with smaller euro zone member Slovenia, whose yields have risen since Prime Minister Alenka Bratusek resigned after losing her party’s leadership 10 days ago.
+Portugal’s brighter prospects contrast with smaller euro zone member Slovenia which has been thrown into political uncertainty after Prime Minister Alenka Bratusek resigned after losing her party’s leadership 10 days ago.

-Portuguese 10-year bond yields fell 2 basis points to 3.61 percent, matching their lowest since 2006, according to Reuters data.
-The bonds outperformed their euro zone peers in thin trade due to a holiday in Britain - Europe’s busiest financial centre.
+Portuguese 10-year bond yields fell 2 basis points to 3.61 percent, their lowest since 2006, according to Reuters data, outperforming other euro zone bonds in thin trade due to a holiday in Britain - Europe’s busiest financial centre.

-“It’s a bold and brave move and probably the right thing to attempt,” said David Keeble, global head of fixed income strategy at Credit Agricole in New York.
+“It’s a bold move by Portugal to move out without asking for a precautionary credit line, but the government is confident that it can get funding from the market,” ING strategist Alessandro Giansanti said.

-“It makes it look like normality.
-If you look (at the moves in the market) ... so far it’s been a vote of confidence.”
+“They are already funded for this year and doing pre-funding for next.
+That goes alongside an improvement in periphery (euro zone states) which is helping the smaller countries, and as long as the mood from investors remains positive for risky assets, that’s helping Portuguese government bonds,” he said.

-The country held its first bond auction in three years successfully last month, paying a record low yield.
-It is now fully funded for the year and pre-funding for 2015.
+The country held its first bond auction in three years successfully last month, paying a record low yield that was seen as a vote of market confidence and a boost for its chances of cleanly exiting its bailout on May 17.

 The government has won back confidence by sticking to the austerity policies and reforms required as part of the bailout it took in 2011, investors say.